About the Geriatric Medicine Fellowship Program

 Our recent publications, presentations and abstracts

 Research and scholarship expectations: All fellows will engage in scholarly activity.
-These activities can vary from basic research to translational research to clinical research to health outcomes research or Education research.
+These activities can vary from basic research to translational research to clinical research to health outcomes research or education research.
 Virginia Commonwealth University does offer a Graduate Medical Education research program for fellows that is conducted at the start of the academic year and is highly recommended for our fellows.
 Furthermore, the Department of Internal Medicine has designated funding which is set aside specifically to offset the travel cost for fellows who are presenting their work at regional, national, and international scientific and academic meetings.
 The division is similarly committed to assisting with costs associated with presenting and publishing scholarly efforts.

 Examples of possible areas of research include but are not limited to: